Fraud and corruption

 If you suspect that someone is committing fraud against the council we'd like to know about it.
 All referrals will be treated as confidential.

-You can find details on how we'll respond to you in our whistleblowing policy 'Speaking up about wrongdoing' which is attached to this page.
+You can find details on how we'll respond to you in our whistleblowing policy 'Speaking up about wrongdoing'.

 Types of fraud and corruption

 We award several different grants to individuals and organisations.
 These range from house renovation grants to voluntary organisations providing services to the community.
 Grant fraud usually involves either making false claims in order to obtain a grant or providing false accounts of how the money is spent.

 We receive some bogus insurance claims, particularly related to trips and falls on the pavement.
 This is a serious problem, which drains resources away from repairing and improving the highways themselves.